Search Filters

 Surgical Treatment of High-Grade Acute Intramuscular Hamstring Tendon Injuries in Athletes

-Randeep Singh Aujla, MBChB ChM FRCS (Tr&Orth) MFSEM, UNITED KINGDOM Steven Cecchi, BSc (Hons), MBBS, AUSTRALIA Peter Alberto D'Alessandro, MBBS Hons.
+Randeep Singh Aujla, MBChB ChM FRCS (Tr&Orth) MFSEM, UNITED KINGDOM Steven Cecchi, BSc (Hons), MBBS, AUSTRALIA Peter D'Alessandro, MBBS Hons.
 (UWA) FRACS FAOrthA, AUSTRALIA Peter T. Annear, FRACS(Orth), AUSTRALIA

 Orthopaedic Research Foundation of Western Australia / Perth Orthopaedic & Sports Medicine Centre, Perth, Western Australia, AUSTRALIA